googs0/av-safe-toolkit/CONTRIBUTING.md

 <br>

 ## Privacy & security checklist (before you push)
-✅ No raw audio/video/images anywhere in the repo or examples.
+✅ No raw audio/video/images anywhere in the repo or examples \
-✅ No private keys or credentials (the simulator prints test keys—do not commit them).
+✅ No private keys or credentials (the simulator prints test keys—do not commit them) \
 ✅ If you touched integrity/signing, include a brief note in the PR about hash-chain continuity

 <br>